Charcuterie for Two (building a date night charcuterie board)

 Where did the charcuterie board originate?

 The charcuterie board is originally French.
 The concept of charcuterie meats was invented in the 15th century as a way to use every part of an animal, not just the most choice cuts.
 Originally, charcuterie was made only from pork.
 But today charcuterie has evolved to include a variety of preserved meats and poultry.
+As a classically trained chef who loves innovation, I’m very excited to bring the joys of this delicious French snack to you.

 Traditional, artisan-made charcuterie can be found just about anywhere you find old-school European cultures or new-school hipster butchers.
 Find that second group and you may also find some serious experimentation with traditional recipes introducing exciting new flavors and techniques.
 Take, for example, the leak ash porcini salami at Gwen in Los Angeles, or the clove-rubbed pork shoulder from Creminelli in Salt Lake City, Utah.